izderadicka/audioserve/README.md

 Number of parallel transcodings (transcodings are most resource intensive tasks) is limited by `--transcoding-max-parallel-processes`, which is 2 * number of CPU cores by default.
 This is different then limit-rate, as it guards number of transcodings that run concurrently.

+### CORS

+When web client is served from different host (or port) then audioserve API (this is mostly the case during  web client development, when client is served from development server like `webpack serve`), browser CORS policies will prevent client from communicating with audioserve server API (as it is in different origing than client pages).
+In this case you can start audioserve with additional `--cors` option, which will add appropriate CORS headers to responses, thus enabling browser to accept responses from server.
+Responses' CORS headers are totally permissive, allowing access from all origins and with any additional headers, so this should be used rather in development.
+For production use web client served by audioserve server and avoid `--cors` option.

 ### Security Best Practices

 - Always SSL/TLS - ideally behind well proven reverse proxy (I'm using nginx) (audioserve has support for SSL/TLS, but reverse proxy is probably more solid, plus can provide additional safeguards)